Holiday Depression And Stress (cont.)

 - Find a local Psychiatrist in your town

-What is the treatment for holiday depression and stress?
+What is the treatment for holiday depression, anxiety, and stress?

 Those suffering from any type of holiday depression or stress may benefit from increased social support during this time of year.
 For uncomplicated holiday blues, improvement may be found by finding ways to reduce the stresses associated with the holiday, either by limiting commitments and outside activities, making arrangements to share family responsibilities such as gift shopping and meal preparation, agreeing upon financial limits for purchases, or taking extra time to rest and rejuvenate.